 TikTok User Behaviour Statistics

 Now that we know what kind of users are on TikTok, let’s take a look at what they’re doing with the app.
-User behaviour statistics can tell marketers and business owners how engaging the app is.
+User behaviour statistics on TikTok usage and other metrics can tell marketers and business owners how engaging the app is.